philippsteigerwald/OrbitCleanerWwiseUnityBuild/README.md

 OrbitCleaner was designed to be used in the study for my Masterthesis.
 Exploring the Impact of Action Audio Games on Creativity: Perspectives in Sonic Thinking.
-If you are interested in the study head to the pdf in the OrbitCleaner Folder.
+If you are interested in the study head to the pdf in OrbitCleaner_Game Folder.

 OrbitCleaner runs on Windows only and can be found in \OrbitCleaner_Game\OrbitCleaner1.exe